Larwill, Indiana

 Larwill is a town in Richland Township, Whitley County, in the U.S. state of Indiana.
-The population was 283 at the 2010 census.
+The population was 273 at the 2020 census.

 History

 Larwill was originally laid out and named Huntsville on November 13, 1854.
 On March 8, 1866, the town was renamed to Larwill in Honor of William and Joseph Larwill, who were railroad engineers.
-The Larwill post office has been in operation since 1866.
+The Larwill post office had been in operation since 1866, but permanently closed in 2024.

 The Dr. Christopher Souder House was listed on the National Register of Historic Places in 2005.